Listen To My Latest Podcast Episode:

 This week, I talk about why I do antiracist work and why you should, too.

-Racism is associated with depression, anxiety, insomnia, and other serious, post-traumatic stress disorder and substance use disorders.
+Racism is associated with depression, anxiety, insomnia, and other serious conditions like, post-traumatic stress disorder and substance use disorders.
 The stress caused by racism can contribute to the development of cardiovascular and other physical diseases, including dementia.

 Here's a peak inside the episode: